PyLink/PyLink/docs/relay-quickstart.md

 To create a channel on Relay:
 - `/msg PyLink create #channelname`
+- Note: **you can only create channels on full IRCd links - this will NOT work with Clientbot.**

 To link to a channel already created on a different network (network names are case sensitive!):
 - `/msg PyLink link othernet #channelname`